devzendo/transputer-emulator/README.md

 This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a host/file I/O Server that interfaces it to a host OS, providing boot/debug/IO facilities.

-It runs on Apple macOS (From El Capitan to Catalina), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04, Linux Mint 21.2, and Raspbian Stretch.
+It runs on Apple macOS Catalina, Windows 10, Ubuntu 24.02, Linux Mint 21.3, and Raspberry Pi Debian 12.
 An embedded version of the emulator component is also available for the Raspberry Pi Pico.

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).

 It is written in C++14 - the Raspbian Stretch distribution provides Clang 3.5.0, which does not support more recent C++ standards.
+(It used to build on Raspbian Stretch, the oldest OS I had, which limited the C++ standard I could support.
+I think I'll keep it at this C++ version.)

 ## Project Status